 If you want your kids to try new foods, you might have to let them spit, not swallow.

-I’m not suggesting that you let your kids hurl huge goobers like Grandpa (though if your kids tend towards the dramatic they may be inclined to go that way).
+I’m not suggesting that you let your kids hurl huge goobers (though if your kids tend towards the dramatic they may be inclined to go that way).
 But if you don’t encourage young children to spit out food they don’t want to swallow, why would they ever put something new into their mouths?

 Think about it: Tasting unknown food is a risky proposition if swallowing is your only option.
 Especially if you’re not an adventurous eater.
 Or you tasted something last Tuesday that was absolutely disgusting.
 Or you like to razz your parents for no apparent reason.